Table of Contents

 So we ask you to try the latest version of the branch of Wicket you are working on.
 If the bug still remains,

 Check if your version is no longer maintained on our download page.
 If your version is no longer maintained we kindly ask you to upgrade your project to a newer, maintained version of Wicket.
 For example if you have a project that depends on Wicket 1.3.7, please consider upgrading to Wicket 7.0.0.

 If you are using a supporting library from either the Wicket project, Wicket Stuff or another project, please ensure that the version you use is compatible with your Wicket version.

-You can’t use Wicket 1.5.x libraries with Wicket 6.x or Wicket 7.x.
+You can’t use Wicket 1.5.x libraries with Wicket 6.x, Wicket 7.x or Wicket 8.x.
 It should be safe to use a library compatible with Wicket 6.0 with 6.20.0

 - wicket-extensions-1.5.12.jar is not compatible with wicket-core-6.20.0

 - Use wicket-extensions-6.20.0 with wicket-core-6.20.0

 This also holds true for release of our sister project Wicket Stuff.